 The general secretary shall maintain a manual for the International Assembly based on current RI policies and procedures for the International Assembly.

 The general secretary shall review the International Assembly manual annually and provide suggested revisions to the Board, if required.

+The general secretary is authorized to revise the Manual for the International Assembly as needed, provided that all proposed changes are distributed to the Board for review one month before they take effect, and that any proposed changes objected to by a director be reviewed by the Board at its next meeting.

 It is understood that the general secretary may authorize variances from these standards in certain circumstances.
-(November 2007 Mtg., Bd.
+(January 2013 Mtg.
+Bd.
 Dec.
-32)
+140)

 Source: November 1987 Mtg., Bd.
 Dec.
 76; Amended by May 2000 Mtg., Bd.
 Dec.
 412; June 2007 Mtg., Bd.
 Dec.
-290
+290; January 2012 Mtg., Bd.
+Dec.
+201; January 2013 Mtg., Bd.
+Dec.
+140